huggingface/diffusers/examples/community/README.md

 ### Latent Consistency Pipeline

-Latent Consistency Models were proposed by in [Latent Consistency Models: Synthesizing High-Resolution Images with Few-Step Inference](https://arxiv.org/abs/2310.04378) by *Simian Luo, Yiqin Tan, Longbo Huang, Jian Li, Hang Zhao* from Tsinghua University.
+Latent Consistency Models was proposed in [Latent Consistency Models: Synthesizing High-Resolution Images with Few-Step Inference](https://arxiv.org/abs/2310.04378) by *Simian Luo, Yiqin Tan, Longbo Huang, Jian Li, Hang Zhao* from Tsinghua University.

 The abstract of the paper reads as follows: